broadwayinc/skapi-documentation/database/subscription.md

 :::

 :::danger Warning
-- Do not rely subscription access level as a security restriction.
+- Do not rely on subscription access level as a security restriction.
   Anyone can subscribe to anybody to any subscription group.
   Consider subscription group as a additional layer of database query point that user needs additional action(subscribe) to have access.